AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 ### Android Assurance 2.1.0

 * Added a new API for quick connect capability.
-* Fixed an issue causing pure Jetpack Compose apps implementing Assurance to add xml color attributes.
+* Fixed an issue causing pure Jetpack Compose apps implementing Assurance to add XML color attributes.
 * Switched to use vector support library to reduce SDK size.

 ## April 24, 2023